SN 2010jl: CSM interaction

-The classification as type IIn showed that the supernova was interacting with the circumstellar medium (CSM).
-The supernova itself produces the broad emission, the flash-ionized circumstellar medium produces on the other hand the type IIn typical narrow-line emission features.
+The classification as Type IIn showed that the supernova was interacting with the circumstellar medium (CSM).
+The supernova itself produces the broad emission, the flash-ionized circumstellar medium produces on the other hand the Type IIn typical narrow-line emission features.
 Observations with Chandra-ACIS X-ray showed absorption features caused by circumstellar matter.
 At the time of the observation it was one of the most luminous supernovae observed in X-rays.

 Infrared echo

-Observations with Hubble detected near-infrared excess that lasted for 400 days.
+Observations with the Hubble Space Telescope detected near-infrared excess that lasted for 400 days.
 While the early near-infrared detection is dominated by the supernova, the later near-infrared detection becomes more dominated by the infrared echo.
 The echo is caused by pre-existing circumstellar dust that does not interact with the supernova, but that scatters the light of the supernova.

 New dust

 A later study with Gemini and Spitzer showed that infrared excess persisted until the end of the observations on day 1367 after the discovery.
 This very late detection of infrared excess cannot be explained with an infrared echo alone.
-Between days 260 and 464 the near-infrared jumps in brightness and then slowly fades until day 1000.
+Between days 260 and 464 the near-infrared jumps in brightness and then slowly fades until day 1,000.
 The jump in near-infrared brightness is explained with the formation of new dust.